zibz0017/QuartzVault/content/Notes.md

 - Arye Deri (head of Shas Party) made a deal with Roni Bar-On.
 Deri promised to vote for Bar-On as Attorney General.
 In exchange, Bar-On would acquit Deri (who was under investigation).[^700]
 - This was exposed and Deri was indicted.
 People thought that other members of the government should be indicted, including Netanyahu, but this was not the case.
 Netanyahu accused the left-wing media of trying to undermine him.[^700]
 - In May (I think) 1997 The government passed a law formally only recognizing conversions done by Orthodox rabbis.
 The left strongly protested this.[^700]
-- Many Mizrachi Jews lived in the poor areas of towns.
+- Many מזרחי Jews lived in the poor areas of towns.
 Organizations were created to try and integrate them into mainstream society.[^701]
 - On Memorial Day in Israel, everyone in the nation is supposed to stop and stand to pay their respects for those who have been killed.[^701]
 - In 1997, many religious Jews ignored this.
-This was in retaliation for the national disrespect for halacha, like שבת.[^701]
+This was in retaliation for the national disrespect for הלכה, like שבת.[^701]
 - Rabbi Lau (Chief Rabbi of Israel) denounced this because it created a strong rift.[^701]
 - In June 1997, religious Jews attacked non-religious Jews at the Kotel.
 Soon after, a pub (called The Gotham) that was open on שבת was attacked.[^701]
 - In 1997, Israel had a population of 5.7 million.
 Around 80% were Jews, around 15% Muslim Arabs, 3% Christian Arabs, 2% Druze, and less than .1% Armenian.
 1.8 Arabs lived in the West Bank and Gaza, mostly Muslim.[^701]